What is a Doula?

 * Services are not limited to those listed above

-Postpartum Doula services are billed by the hour.
+Postpartum Doula services are included in our Full Services Package or added on after your birth and billed by the hour.

 $30/hour for a minimum of 4 daytime hours.
 Shifts are scheduled ahead of time and require no more commitment than one shift at a time.
-Conveniently book your services on-line with just a click of a button!
+Your needs are determined during a complimentary consultation meeting with Jody.